In this post “ISO 9001 Clauses Explained” we dive into Quality Policy & Objectives.

 ISO 9001:2015 6.2 Quality objectives and planning to achieve them

-If the quality of the products or services is maintained with as little rework, as few complaints, and with as few defects during production and post production efficiency will increase.
-Higher quality output with fewer inputs will always lead to lower cost higher customer satisfaction and ultimately in greater financial gain for the organization.
+If the quality of the products or services is maintained with as little rework, as few complaints, and with as few defects during production and post production, efficiency will increase.
+Higher quality output with fewer inputs will always lead to lower cost, higher customer satisfaction and ultimately, a greater financial gain for the organization.
 For this reason, do not assign objectives directly tied to financial measures.
 The financial results of the organization are a byproduct of the quality and suitability of the management system towards the organization’s goals and objectives.
 Alignment as such can only occur when the party is pretty aligned with your strategic goals and objectives of the organization.

 Top management shall establish, implement and maintain a quality policy that: